Today's Articles

 Southern Echo, Inc. is a leadership development, education, training, and technical assistance organization dedicated to empowering residents throughout Mississippi and the Southern region to make political, economic, educational, and environmental systems accountable to the needs and interests of the African American community.

 Southern Echo has organized and supported local redistricting efforts aimed at more effective Black political representation, carried out voter education and registration, and monitored election practices.
-Southern Echo has also resisted efforts to change the Mississippi constitution to roll back the progress that has been made toward genuine democracy.
+It has also resisted efforts to change the Mississippi constitution to reverse the progress made toward genuine democracy.
 Hollis was the lead plaintiff in a federal lawsuit challenging Mississippi's redistricting.

 Watkins also addresses critical local issues.
 Southern Echo has enabled communities to create environmental safety zones to protect communities from harmful land use.
 Successful community organizing has blocked the placement of toxic waste facilities and stopped agricultural practices with adverse public health consequences in black communities.
 Southern Echo also works with community leaders to develop an African American education agenda and to play an effective role in shaping public policy on education in Mississippi.

-He Watkins played a pivotal role in the establishment of such innovative educational programs as the Indianola Math Games League.
+He played a pivotal role in establishing innovative educational programs such as the Indianola Math Games League.
 Watkins is the father of eight children.
 Hollis Watkins died on September 20, 2023.

 Reference: